Periodic monopoles and difference modules: Dimensional reduction from to

-\subsection{Dimensional reduction from $3D$ to $2D$}
+\section{Dimensional reduction from $3D$ to $2D$}

-\subsubsection{Monopoles induced by harmonic bundles}
+\subsection{Monopoles induced by harmonic bundles}

-Let us recall that the concept of harmonic bundles is discovered by Hitchin as the $2$-dimensional reduction of instantons.
+Let us recall that the concept of harmonic bundle was discovered by Hitchin \cite{Hitchin-self-duality} as the $2$-dimensional reduction of instantons.
 Because monopoles are regraded as the $1$-dimensional reduction of instantons, harmonic bundles are the $1$-dimensional reduction of monopoles.
 We recall the construction in an explicit way.